-\Laboratory sessions as required are additional to the prescribed hours "The Head of the School of Accountancy may permit students to substitute 15.401 Quantitative Methods 1A (Advanced) for 15.411 Quantitative Methods 1A; or suitably qualified students to substitute 10.001 or 10.011 for Quantitative Methods 1A and 1B.
-For details see the relevant entry in the Faculty of Commerce Handbook.
+\ Laboratory sessions as required are additional to the prescribed hours \\ The Head of the School of Banking and Finance may permit students to substitute 15.101M Quantitative Methods A (Advanced) for 15.102M Quantitative Methods A; or sultably qualified students to substitute 10.001 or 10.011 for Quantitative Methods A and B. For details see the relevant entry in the Commerce and Economics Handbook.